Nadi-System/nadi-book/src/plugin-dev/exe-plugins.md

 The executable plugin or commands are language agnostic, as long as the command is available to run from the parent shell they will be run.

+To learn how to write code in your language to parse command line arguments refer to the [Wikipedia page on Command Line Arguments](https://en.wikipedia.org/wiki/Command-line_argument_parsing)

-The following section shows example programs written in different languages that can interact with nadi in this way.
+The following section shows example programs written in python and R that can interact with nadi in this way.
 ## Python
 Here is an example python script that can be called from nadi for each node.
 This script just reads a CSV file and passes the attributes to nadi, but more complicated programs can be written by the users.